EU Withdrawal Button: What every online store must do before June 19

 withdrawal button

-The EU is putting an end to that.
-Directive (EU) 2023/2673 adds a new Article 11a to the Consumer Rights Directive, requiring online retailers to offer a dedicated "withdrawal function" with one simple principle behind it: if you can buy with a click, you should be able to cancel with a click.
+Directive (EU) 2023/2673 adds a new Article 11a to the Consumer Rights Directive, requiring online merchants to implement a specific "withdrawal function."
+The principle behind it is simple: if your customer can buy with one click, they should be able to cancel with one click.

 Does this affect your store?